rchori/tic-tac-toe/README.md

-# Tic-Tac-Toe
-# Сlassic Tic-Tac-Toe game in unconventional ways.
+## Сlassic Tic-Tac-Toe game in an unconventional way